F-22 Raptor Manufacturing

 The F-22 tooling is also designed to be as ergonomic as possible.
 The tools are elevated to allow workers to get under them without stooping and they are well lit.
 In final assembly, the workstands move on integral castors to allow them to be pushed easily against the aircraft.

 The final assembly line in Marietta is sized for producing the EMD aircraft and the F-22s in the low-rate production lots.
-At high-rate production (48 aircraft per year), it will only be necessary to add duplicates of some of the existing tooling.
+At high-rate production (48 aircraft per year), it would only be necessary to add duplicates of some of the existing tooling.
 The team's design goal was to build the first EMD aircraft as closely as possible to the first production aircraft

 Composite tools for building composite parts are not durable, so the team opted to build Invar steel tools.
 This allowed for tools that can be reused over and over.
 The Invar tools contain all the necessary thermocouples for measuring the temperature of the part, and the necessary connections are also all in one place.